E3SM-Project/polaris/docs/users_guide/ocean/index.md

 # Ocean component

-The `ocean` component in polaris contains test groups and test cases for the [MPAS-Ocean](https://mpas-dev.github.io/ocean/ocean.html)) and [OMEGA](https://github.com/E3SM-Project/Omega) components of E3SM.
+The `ocean` component in polaris contains test groups and tasks for the [MPAS-Ocean](https://mpas-dev.github.io/ocean/ocean.html)) and [OMEGA](https://github.com/E3SM-Project/Omega) components of E3SM.
 For more information on MPAS-Ocean, see the most recent